Dynamic Mechanism Collapse: A Boundary Characterization: Model

-\section{Preliminaries}
+\subsection{Preliminaries}

-In discrete time, at each date $t\in\T:=\{0,1,2,\dots\}$, there is a seller and some arbitrary potential buyers for the resource.
-Uncertainty is defined on a Borel probability space $(\Omega,\F,\mathbb P)$.At date $t$, the seller specifies a public information policy given by an increasing filtration of public history $\sigma$-algebras ${\F_t}$ with $\F_0$ trivial.
-Alongside $\{\F_t\}$, the seller posts a $\mathcal F_t$–measurable mechanism $\Gamma_t$ from a given $\mathcal H_t$ where $\mathcal H_t$ is a Polish space of mechanisms, and \emph{could} be executed in date $t$.\footnote{For example: post a price; offer a menu; run an auction; or specify a timing lottery.
+\paragraph{Environment.} Time is discrete, with dates $t\in\T:=\{0,1,2,\dots\}$.
+There is a seller (designer) and a set of potential buyers for a resource.
+The payoff-relevant uncertainty is defined on a Borel probability space $(\Omega,\F,\mathbb P)$ together with the primitive state $\theta:\Omega\to\Theta$ where $\Theta$ is a compact Polish space.
+The set $\Delta(\Theta)$ denotes the set of probability measures on $\Theta$, equipped with the weak topology.
+At each date \(t\), public histories are represented by a public state $Z_t:\Omega\to E_t$ where \(E_t\) is a Polish space and $\F_t=\sigma(Z_t)$ is an increasing filtration of public-history $\sigma$-algebras with $\F_0$ trivial.
+A date-\(t\) continuation mechanism rule is an \(\F_t\)-measurable map $\Gamma_t:\Omega\to\mathcal H_t$ where \(\mathcal H_t\) is a Polish space of continuation mechanisms.\footnote{For example, $\Gamma_t$ may specify a posted price, a menu, an auction, or a timing lottery.
+A continuation mechanism $\Gamma_t$ is $\F_t$-measurable if its realization depends only on the public history $\F_t$.}

-A submechanism $\Gamma_t$ is said to be $\mathcal F_t$–measurable if its realization depends only on the public histories information available at date $t$.} The posterior space $E=\Delta(\Theta)$, with $\Theta$ Polish and equipped with the Borel $\sigma$-algebra under the weak topology, is Polish.
-The set

-is the seller's \emph{mechanism calendar}.
-Let $G(\M)$ be the seller's revenue.
-All players observe $\mathcal{M}$ about payoff-relevant primitives are updated via Bayes’ rule.
-Given the buyers' equilibrium behavior, the resource may or may not be sold.
-Let $\tau\in\T\cup\{\varnothing\}$ denote the date in which the resource is actually allocated to buyers.
-If $\tau=\varnothing$, no sale ever occurs.

-\begin{assumption}[No intertemporal commitment] At each date $t$ and after any public history $\F_t$, the seller chooses a submechanism $\Gamma_t\in\mathcal H_t$ that is $\F_t$-measurable; past announcements about future submechanisms are not binding. \end{assumption} \cref{ass:nocommit} does not require credibility for future submechanisms that are never executed, and relies only on the credibility of the date-$t$ submechanism. given $(\F_t,\Gamma_t)$ all agents play the induced Bayesian game in date $t$, and play of the overall dynamic game follows a Bayesian equilibrium.
+\paragraph{Signal and experiment.} We assume that the date-0 public experiment is freely designable within the class of finite public signals.
+Hence every finite Bayes-plausible distribution over posteriors can be induced by some admissible public experiment.
+Conversely, by the posterior martingale (see \cref{lem:posterior-martingale}), every public experiment induces a Bayes-plausible posterior distribution.

 \begin{assumption}[Single-shot resource] The resource is economically single-shot: it can be allocated at most once.
-If the resource is assigned to some buyers, the transfers are made, then no later date $t'>t$ can generate additional surplus through any $M_{t'}$. \end{assumption}
+If the resource is assigned to some buyers and transfers are made, then no later date $t'>t$ can generate additional surplus.\footnote{If Assumption \ref{ass:single-shot} does not hold, the problem may degenerate into a simple problem of finding the pointwise optimal continuation mechanism at each date $t$, the intertemporal problem loses the single-shot structure that motivates our analysis.} \end{assumption}